bbqkees/ems-esp-domoticz-plugin/README.md

 See the [Changelog](https://github.com/bbqkees/ems-esp-domoticz-plugin/blob/dev/CHANGELOG.md) for more details.<br>
 <br>
 <br>
-The easiest way to try out the dev branch is view the plugin.py file here in raw mode, and copy and paste all contents into the existing plugin.py file on your home automation system.
+The easiest way to try out the dev branch when you already have the plugin installed is to view the plugin.py file here in raw mode, and copy and paste all contents into the existing plugin.py file on your home automation system.
 After that restart domoticz.
 <br>

 ## When do you need this?